FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/service-apis/meeting-service-api.md

 # Meeting Service API Specification

-This document defines the API for the specialized, real-time **Go Meeting Service**.
+This document defines the API for the specialized, real-time **.NET Meeting Service**.
 This service is responsible for managing the live aspects of a meeting.
 Note that all data persistence (creating and storing meetings, participants, transcripts, etc.) is handled by the consolidated `RogueLearn.UserService`.

 ```yaml
 openapi: 3.0.0